pelmered/WooCommerce-Pricefiles/README.txt

 Tags: WooCommerce, Price comparison, Pricefiles, Prisjakt, Pricerunner, Pricespy, Google Shopping, Google Merchant Center, Kelkoo
 Requires at least: 3.5.1
 Tested up to: 4.0
-Stable tag: 0.1.8
+Stable tag: 0.1.9

-This plugins automates the generation of pricefiles for price comparison services.
+This plugins automates the generation of pricefiles and product feeds for price comparison and product listing services.

 == Description ==